 A re-creation of the Music Hall variety shows that were popular in the late Victorian and the Edwardian periods (late 1800s and early 1900s).
 Entertainers performed musical, comedy, magic and recitation acts on stage in Edwardian costume, in some cases appearing as famous Edwardian music hall performers such as Vesta Tilley.
 Even the audience was dressed in authentic 1900s costumes.
 The show always ended with the entire cast and the audience singing a rousing rendition of "Down at the Old Bull and Bush".
-Written by

 Did You Know?